 If you are interested in organizing with CR Oakland, contact:

 Phone: (510) 444-0484

-    CR Oakland hosts volunteer nights on Tuesday evenings.
-If you’re interested in learning more about the chapter or offering a hand, please contact us: firstname.lastname@example.org
+CR Oakland hosts volunteer nights on Tuesday evenings from 6-9pm.
+We offer an orientation to our work each Tuesday at 7pm.
+For those who have not previously attended our volunteer night, please come at 7pm for the orientation.
+If you’re interested in coming to volunteer night and learning more about the chapter or offering a hand, please contact us: email@example.com.

 Want to learn even more?
 Visit Our Work page to learn about our current work and past movement building.